laravel/docs/queries.md

                     ->whereColumn('first_name', 'last_name')
                     ->get();

-You may also pass a comparison operator to the method:
+You may also pass a comparison operator to the `whereColumn` method:

     $users = DB::table('users')
                     ->whereColumn('updated_at', '>', 'created_at')
                     ->get();

-The `whereColumn` method can also be passed an array of multiple conditions.
+You may also pass an array of column comparisons to the `whereColumn` method.
 These conditions will be joined using the `and` operator:

     $users = DB::table('users')
                     ->whereColumn([